FIRST: FrontrunnIng Resilient Smart ConTracts: Preliminaries

+\textbf{Verifiable Delay Function}: A Verifiable Delay Function (VDF) is a deterministic function $f \colon X \to Y$ requiring a fixed number of sequential steps, $\Tau$, to compute, with efficient public verification~\cite{boneh2018verifiable}.
+While time-lock puzzles~\cite{rivest1996time,cryptoeprint5} also enforce $\Tau$ sequential steps, they lack public verifiability and focus on encryption, making them unsuitable for applications like FIRST{}, where proof of elapsed time is essential.
+Recent VDF constructions by Pietrzak and Wesolowski~\cite{pietrzak2018simple, wesolowski2019efficient} address these limitations.
+We adopt Wesolowski’s VDF~\cite{wesolowski2019efficient} for its shorter proofs and faster verification.
+For a detailed comparison of these schemes, see~\cite{boneh2018survey}, and for the formal definition, refer to Appendix~\ref{app:VDF}.

 \textbf{Aggregate Signatures}: An aggregate signature scheme allows the aggregation of $n$ distinct signatures from $n$ users, each on a distinct message of their choice, into a single signature~\cite{boneh2003aggregate}.
 Moreover, it allows the aggregation to be done by any party among the $n$ users, including a potentially malicious party.
 By verifying the aggregate signature, one can be convinced that $n$ distinct users have signed $n$ distinct messages, which have been collected into a single signature. \FIRST{} utilizes this cryptographic primitive to aggregate the verification results of a VDF proof.
-We give the definition of an aggregate signature scheme below.